FriedCrumpets/Buttr/README.md

 }
 ```
 And that's it.
 Buttr will generate the injection code and slap it in a folder in your project.
-By default this folder is `Assets/Buttr/Injection/` but you can modify the configuration file located in
+By default this folder is created at `Assets/Buttr/Injection/` but you can modify the configuration file once it is generated;
-`Assets/Buttr` to change this at any time.
+located in `Assets/Buttr`.

-The `InjectionConfiguration` Scriptable Object will be generated automatically the first time you use the `[Inject]` attribute.
+The `InjectionConfiguration` Scriptable Object will be generated automatically the first time you use the `[Inject]` attribute
+and your Unity Editor reloads.
 Once created this is the base of operations for managing your injected code.

 Right click on the ScriptableObject in the inspector to either `Clear the object cache` or `reset to defaults`.
 You will want to clear the cache if you delete or modify a generated injection file.

+To inject into objects at runtime you will need to use a `SceneInjector` MonoBehaviour or a `MonoInjector` MonoBehaviour.

+A `SceneInjector` will resolve all `[Inject]` dependencies of the scene it is placed in before Awake is called on other behaviours.
+A `MonoInjector` will resolve all `[Inject]` dependencies of a GameObject it is placed on before Awake is called on other behaviours.

 ### Unity Loaders
 Loaders provide a really clear and clean way to boot an application.
 They can be used for anything and are lightweight